freeplane/docs/src/docs/ai/model-context-protocol-server.md

 If `MCP token` is empty, Freeplane generates a new token on the first incoming client request.
 That first request is rejected by design.
 Copy the generated token and retry from your client.

+### MCP behavior and AI settings

+Some MCP-assisted editing features depend on the current AI settings.
+This is especially important for features that go beyond simple reading, for example formula-related editing.

+If you expect an MCP client to perform AI-assisted editing, check the same relevant settings you would check for internal AI use, including:

+- `AI tool availability`
+- `AI may edit formulas`

+### MCP activity in AI chat

+If `AI chat shows tool calls` is enabled, MCP activity can also be surfaced in the AI chat UI.

+This makes it easier to review what happened, even when the action was started from another local AI app.

 ### Safety notes